jadecobra/python_tdd_exercises/source/code/code_sleep_duration.rst

 ##################################################
-How to measure sleep duration: Tests and Solution
+how to measure sleep duration: tests and solution
 ##################################################

 **********